EgorKhabarov/LocatorTriangulation/README.md

 ### Keybinds

-Keybinds have been added for both locator and triangulation for convenience.
+For convenience, keybinds have been added for locator and triangulation.
 The purpose is to simplify the process of setting points and calculating results.

 **How it works:**